 Many small banks offer cardless ATM access to customers through Paydiant, which is owned by PayPal.
-Paydiant uses an app-generated QR code to grant you cardless ATM access.
-Once you’ve located a cardless ATM in your bank’s mobile app, follow these steps:
+Paydiant has over 72,000 ATM locations across the US.
+It uses an app-generated QR code to grant you cardless ATM access.

-- Open your mobile banking app and request your withdraw.
+- Open your mobile banking app and locate a cardless ATM near you.

 - Click on the Mobile Cash Access option on the ATM.

 - Use your phone to scan the QR code on the ATM’s screen.

 - Grab your cash from the ATM.

 |Bank of America||Google Pay||Consumer debit cards, U.S. trust debit cards, small business debit cards (owner card only)||PIN|

 |BMO Harris||BMO Digital Banking App||BMO Harris debit cards||Scan QR code on your phone once you arrive to at the ATM|